 DESIGNED EXCLUSIVELY FOR HR EXECUTIVES

-In partnership with SemperVirens, SHRM's Executive Network, HR People + Strategy will highlight the leading-edge companies and technologies that are changing the future of work.
+In partnership with SemperVirens, SHRM's Executive Network will highlight the leading-edge companies and technologies that are changing the future of work.
 Each company will share how they are solving business challenges and answer the tough questions posed to them by our panel of HR experts.
 Be part of the experience, engage directly with the company’s founders, and join us for an interactive event like no other.

 Participants will learn: